 -influenced songs of his own in the late '60s.
 It doesn't seem accurate to say that this was the true Bobby Darin

-' "Back Street Girl," he also recorded material for an album entitled Bobby Darin Sings Doctor Dolittle
+' "Back Street Girl," he also recorded material for an album titled Bobby Darin Sings Doctor Dolittle

 .
 By the early '70s he was working Vegas and similar joints again, exchanging his blue jeans for a tuxedo, and hosting a TV variety series.
-In a much odder turn of events, he was now recording for Motown, though these efforts met little success.
+In a much odder turn of events, began recording for Motown, though these efforts met little success.

 Afflicted with a rheumatic heart, Darin